extrinsic-evidence

 | 24-5758 | Eriston Wilson v.
 United States | Fifth Circuit | 2024-10-15 | Denied | Response RequestedResponse WaivedRelisted (2)IFP | circuit-split conspiracy-charge evidence-admissibility extrinsic-evidence intent-determination rule-404b | Does the Fifth Circuit's rule that a plea of not guilty to a conspiracy charge automatically renders similar, extrinsic acts admissible as relevant to… |

 | 23-6912 | Samuel Fields v.
-Laura Plappert, Warden | Sixth Circuit | 2024-03-06 | Rehearing | Relisted (10)IFP | aedpa clearly-established-law constitutional-claim criminal-procedure due-process extrinsic-evidence habeas-corpus jury-experiment jury-trial verdict-standards | Whether a jury's consideration and reliance on extrinsic evidence as part of a jury experiment violates the clearly established federal law requiring … |
+Laura Plappert, Warden | Sixth Circuit | 2024-03-06 | Rehearing | Relisted (10)IFP | aedpa clearly-established-law constitutional-claim criminal-procedure due-process extrinsic-evidence habeas-corpus jury-experiment jury-trial verdict-standards | Does this Court's rule requiring that a verdict be based only on the evidence presented in the courtroom at trial satisfy 28 U.S.C. § 2254(d)(1)'s "cl… |

 | 23-6860 | Keyron Lamonte Binns v.
-American General Life and Accident Insurance Company, AIG, et al. | Ninth Circuit | 2024-02-29 | Denied | Response WaivedIFP | abuse-of-discretion amendment contract-interpretation contract-law diversity-jurisdiction extrinsic-evidence judicial-discretion jurisdictional-standing stare-decisis | Did the U.S. Eastern District Court err in using extrinsic evidence to deny the plaintiff's complaint with prejudice despite no ambiguity in the insur… |
+American General Life and Accident Insurance Company, AIG, et al. | Ninth Circuit | 2024-02-29 | Denied | Response WaivedIFP | abuse-of-discretion amendment contract-interpretation contract-law diversity-jurisdiction extrinsic-evidence judicial-discretion jurisdictional-standing stare-decisis | 1.)
+DID U.S. EASTERN DISTRICT COURT ERRED BY UTILIZING EXTRINSIC EVIDENCE TO DENY THE PLAINTIFF'S COMPLAINT WITH PREJUDICE.
+ALTHOUGH THAT COURT FAILED… |

 | 23A672 | Samuel Fields v.
-Scott Jordan, Warden | Sixth Circuit | 2024-01-22 | Presumed Complete | confrontation-clause constitutional-violation extrinsic-evidence habeas-relief jury-deliberation sixth-amendment | Whether the Sixth Amendment's Confrontation Clause prohibits a jury from considering extrinsic evidence against a criminal defendant without providing… | |
+Scott Jordan, Warden | Sixth Circuit | 2024-01-22 | Presumed Complete | confrontation-clause constitutional-violation extrinsic-evidence habeas-relief jury-deliberation sixth-amendment | Question not identified. | |

 | 23-6060 | John Lacey Mulkey v.
-Georgia | Georgia | 2023-11-20 | Denied | Response WaivedIFP | confrontation confrontation-clause criminal-procedure due-process evidence extrinsic-evidence right-to-present-defense rule-403 sixth-amendment speedy-trial | Did the Court of Appeals violate the due process right to present a defense, in holding admissible, under O.C.G.A. § 24-4-403, (Rule403) extrinsic evi… |
+Georgia | Georgia | 2023-11-20 | Denied | Response WaivedIFP | confrontation confrontation-clause criminal-procedure due-process evidence extrinsic-evidence right-to-present-defense rule-403 sixth-amendment speedy-trial | Did the Court of Appeals violate the due process right to present a defense, in holding admissible, under O.C.G.A. § 24-4-403, (Rule 403) extrinsic ev… |

 | 23-378 | Joel Douglas, et al. v.
-David Hirshon, et al. | First Circuit | 2023-10-11 | Denied | civil-procedure district-court extrinsic-documents extrinsic-evidence judicial-discretion legal-procedure motion-to-dismiss pleadings public-records standard-of-review | Whether the District Court was required to consider extrinsic documents that were public records or not directly challenged by anyone attached to the … | |
+David Hirshon, et al. | First Circuit | 2023-10-11 | Denied | civil-procedure district-court extrinsic-documents extrinsic-evidence judicial-discretion legal-procedure motion-to-dismiss pleadings public-records standard-of-review | Was the District Court required to consider extrinsic documents that were public records, or not directly challenged by anyone attached to the Respons… | |

 | 23-5391 | Walter Raul Maguina v.
-United States | Fifth Circuit | 2023-08-18 | Denied | Response WaivedIFP | appeal appellate-review criminal-procedure district-court due-process evidence extrinsic-evidence harmless-error judicial-procedure prejudice prejudicial-evidence remand | Whether a district court's failure to address the prejudicial nature of extrinsic evidence requires remand |
+United States | Fifth Circuit | 2023-08-18 | Denied | Response WaivedIFP | appeal appellate-review criminal-procedure district-court due-process evidence extrinsic-evidence harmless-error judicial-procedure prejudice prejudicial-evidence remand | Whether a district court's failure to address the prejudicial nature of extrinsic evidence requires remand. |

 | 23-81 | Douglas D. McCall v.
-Florida | Florida | 2023-07-27 | Denied | Response Waived | constitutional-rights criminal-defendant criminal-defendant-rights extrinsic-evidence fourteenth-amendment minor-victim prior-inconsistent-statement sixth-amendment | Whether a state evidentiary rule prohibiting the introduction of extrinsic evidence of an alleged minor victim's prior inconsistent statement must yie… |
+Florida | Florida | 2023-07-27 | Denied | Response Waived | constitutional-rights criminal-defendant criminal-defendant-rights extrinsic-evidence fourteenth-amendment minor-victim prior-inconsistent-statement sixth-amendment | Whether a state evidentiary rule prohibiting the introduction of extrinsic evidence of an alleged minor victim's prior inconsistent statements/recanta… |

 | 22-1210 | Colgate-Palmolive Company, et al. v.
-Rebecca McCutcheon, Individually and on Behalf of all Others Similarly Situated, et al. | Second Circuit | 2023-06-14 | Denied | actuarial-assumptions benefit-determination circuit-split deference erisa erisa-plan-administrator-discretion extrinsic-evidence judicial-interpretation plan-administrator statutory-and-regulatory | Whether the Second Circuit erred in holding that it must disregard all objective extrinsic evidence of the reasonableness of an ERISA plan administrat… | |
+Rebecca McCutcheon, Individually and on Behalf of all Others Similarly Situated, et al. | Second Circuit | 2023-06-14 | Denied | actuarial-assumptions benefit-determination circuit-split deference erisa erisa-plan-administrator-discretion extrinsic-evidence judicial-interpretation plan-administrator statutory-and-regulatory | This Court has repeatedly held that when an ERISA plan expressly confers upon the plan administrator discretion to interpret its terms, that interpret… | |

 | 22-7204 | Eriston Wilson v.
-United States | Fifth Circuit | 2023-04-04 | Denied | Response RequestedResponse WaivedRelisted (2)IFP | circuit-conflict conspiracy conspiracy-charges evidence-admissibility extrinsic-evidence intent intent-standard not-guilty rule-404(b) rule-404b | Whether the Fifth Circuit's per se rule that extrinsic evidence of acts similar to the charged offense is automatically relevant to 'intent' and thus … |
+United States | Fifth Circuit | 2023-04-04 | Denied | Response RequestedResponse WaivedRelisted (2)IFP | circuit-conflict conspiracy conspiracy-charges evidence-admissibility extrinsic-evidence intent intent-standard not-guilty rule-404(b) rule-404b | Each Court of Appeals has instituted its own multi-pronged test for determining the admissibility of extrinsic evidence under Fed.
+R. Evid.
+404(b), cr… |

 | 22-6135 | Monzell Harding v.
-United States | Ninth Circuit | 2022-11-22 | Denied | Response WaivedIFP | appellate-review criminal-procedure district-court-discretion evidence extrinsic-evidence rico rico-conspiracy rule-404(b) rule-404b trial-error uncharged-crimes | Was the district court required by JHuddleston v.
-United States, 485 U.S. 681 (1988) and Rule 404(b) to cure the reversible trial error that resulted … |
+United States | Ninth Circuit | 2022-11-22 | Denied | Response WaivedIFP | appellate-review criminal-procedure district-court-discretion evidence extrinsic-evidence rico rico-conspiracy rule-404(b) rule-404b trial-error uncharged-crimes | Was the district court required by Huddleston v.
+United States, 485 U.S. 681 (1988) and Rule 404(b) to cure the reversible trial error that resulted f… |

 | 22-6077 | William Donnell, III v.
-Eddie Caley, Warden, et al. | Tenth Circuit | 2022-11-16 | Denied | IFP | confrontation-clause constitutional-rights criminal-procedure due-process extrinsic-evidence impeachment lead-detective right-to-present-defense trial-court-error trial-error witness-impeachment | Did the trial court violate the defendant's Confrontation Clause rights and right to present a defense? |
+Eddie Caley, Warden, et al. | Tenth Circuit | 2022-11-16 | Denied | IFP | confrontation-clause constitutional-rights criminal-procedure due-process extrinsic-evidence impeachment lead-detective right-to-present-defense trial-court-error trial-error witness-impeachment | 1.
+Did the trial court, by prohibiting me from impeaching the lead detective with extrinsic evidence specifically contradicting his testimony on direc… |

 | 22-5675 | Larry Gapen v.
-Ohio | Ohio | 2022-09-23 | Denied | IFP | capital-case constitutional-violations due-process extrinsic-evidence federal-constitutional-rights federal-habeas-corpus habeas-corpus juror-misconduct lex-talionis state-procedural-rules | Whether state courts violate the federal constitution's right to due process by applying state procedural rules to prevent substantial claims of feder… |
+Ohio | Ohio | 2022-09-23 | Denied | IFP | capital-case constitutional-violations due-process extrinsic-evidence federal-constitutional-rights federal-habeas-corpus habeas-corpus juror-misconduct lex-talionis state-procedural-rules | When state courts prevent a capital defendant from obtaining the formal process necessary to substantiate severe constitutional violations in his tria… |

 | 21-982 | Timothy O. Markland v.
-Asset Acceptance, LLC | Oklahoma | 2022-01-10 | Denied | Response Waived | civil-procedure debt-collection default-judgment due-process extrinsic-evidence service-of-process statute-of-limitations time-bar | Whether rigid invocation of the non-extrinsic evidence rule denies due process |
+Asset Acceptance, LLC | Oklahoma | 2022-01-10 | Denied | Response Waived | civil-procedure debt-collection default-judgment due-process extrinsic-evidence service-of-process statute-of-limitations time-bar | 1.
+Whether rigid invocation of the non-extrinsic evidence rule denies due process when a debt collection company obtains a default judgment and then w… |

 | 21-602 | Michigan Education Association Family Retired Staff Association, et al. v.
-Michigan Education Association, et al. | Sixth Circuit | 2021-10-26 | Denied | Response Waived | benefit-vesting civil-rights cnh-industrial-v-reese contract-ambiguity contract-interpretation employee-benefits erisa extrinsic-evidence plan-interpretation retiree-medical-plan vesting | Whether a retiree medical plan that is ambiguous on its face may be shown by extrinsic evidence to provide for vesting of post-retirement benefits |
+Michigan Education Association, et al. | Sixth Circuit | 2021-10-26 | Denied | Response Waived | benefit-vesting civil-rights cnh-industrial-v-reese contract-ambiguity contract-interpretation employee-benefits erisa extrinsic-evidence plan-interpretation retiree-medical-plan vesting | Whether a retiree medical plan that is ambiguous on its face, within the meaning enunciated in CNH Industrial v Reese, 138 S. Ct.
+761 (2018), may be s… |

 | 20-7500 | Christopher Nathaniel Brown v.
 Florida | Florida | 2021-03-18 | Denied | Response WaivedIFP | constitutional-rights criminal-procedure due-process extrinsic-evidence self-defense state-courts victim-history | Does Florida state courts deny defendants their Due Process Rights when the courts exclude extrinsic evidence which would corroborate defendant's know… |

 | 19-6485 | Ryan Van Stevenson v.
-United States | Sixth Circuit | 2019-11-05 | Denied | Response WaivedIFP | appellate-waiver criminal-procedure discretion due-process due-process,appellate-waiver,abuse-of-discretion,s evidence-standard extrinsic-evidence judicial-discretion preponderance-of-the-evidence sentencing-enhancement | Did the Court abuse its discretion when it enforced an appellate waiver on an issue that was outside the scope of the appellate waiver's provisions? |
+United States | Sixth Circuit | 2019-11-05 | Denied | Response WaivedIFP | appellate-waiver criminal-procedure discretion due-process due-process,appellate-waiver,abuse-of-discretion,s evidence-standard extrinsic-evidence judicial-discretion preponderance-of-the-evidence sentencing-enhancement | Did the Court abuse it's discretion when it enforced an appellate waiver on an issue that was outside the scope of the appellate waiver's provisions? … |